Techtonica/curriculum/javascript/restaurant recommender/RestaurantRecommender-part2.md

 1. Your app must pass all tests in the [Facebook Sharing Debugger for meta tags](https://developers.facebook.com/tools/debug/).

 1. You are required to _deploy_ your completed project using Netlify or GitHub Pages.
-Send the links to your _GitHub repo_ and _live site url_ to the program facilitator by noon on Friday.
+Send the links to your _GitHub repo_ and _live site URL_ to the program facilitator by noon on Friday.

 1. You are required to have a top-notch README.md with screenshots of your project in your GitHub project repo.